Upper School World Language

 Prerequisite: Spanish I

 Building upon students’ learning in Spanish I, this course introduces more thematic vocabulary, idiomatic expressions, and past tense verb conjugations.
-Units include new vocabulary to discuss daily routines, food, holidays, technology and our homes.
+Units include new vocabulary to discuss daily routines, food, holidays, body and health, technology and our homes.
 Students also expand their knowledge of geography, history and cultures of the Spanish-speaking world through videos and short readings about Chile, Guatemala, Peru and more.
 Activities, games and homework target students’ abilities to read and write in Spanish with an increasing emphasis on listening comprehension and ability to speak Spanish as the year progresses.
 Students frequently collaborate in class with peers to perform short skits or presentations in Spanish.
 Students may work on some larger group projects such as the “Cuento para niños” assessment, which asks students to write and illustrate a children’s book in Spanish.
+Each year, Spanish II students participate in a cultural experience, such as a food-tasting, to expand their global awareness to the diversity of the Spanish speaking world.
 The course is conducted primarily in the target language, with English used as a comparative reference model or to clarify more complex concepts.
 Students are expected to participate daily in Spanish with a focus on a broader vocabulary and improved pronunciation.

 Open to: Grades 9-12